odennav/wordpress-mariadb-helm/README.md

-# Deploy Production-ready WordPress and MariaDB on AWS Kubernetes.
+# Deploy WordPress with MariaDB in Kubernetes Cluster.

 Provision infrastructure in AWS and deploy WordPress with MariaDB in Kubernetes Cluster using Helm charts.